Sevenninetwo/expense-agent/README.md

 ## Constraints I Faced

-These are the real ones — not sanitised for a portfolio.
+These are the real, actual ones — not sanitised for a portfolio.
+Save yourself some time (and headache) by avoiding these mistakes.

 **1. CORS blocked direct browser-to-Sheets writes** The first version was an HTML file that called the Sheets API directly.
 Read worked.
 Write failed with a CORS error.
 Moved to a Python backend to proxy the calls.